|Fedeeral German Navy - 7. S-Squadron|

 FKpt Rühmann während der Ansprache - Foto: Volker Groth

 FKpt Rühmann was in a position to wellcome a number of guests from the navy, thereamong also former commanding officers of the boat.
-Self-evident that the Commander addressed the special role of the boat within the squadron as the type-boat and within her deployments in the Operation Freedom and UNIFIL.
+Self-evident that the Squadron-Commander addressed the special role of the boat within the squadron as the type-boat and within her deployments in Operation Freedom and UNIFIL.
 He explained that the crew will be transferred to other boats within the squadron or to units of the 1.
 Corvette Squadron.

 he ordered the Commanding Officer: „Korvettenkapitän Münstermann